ozguryazilimas/wp-postane/user-role-editor/readme.txt

 You can find more information about "User Role Editor" plugin at [this page](http://www.shinephp.com/user-role-editor-wordpress-plugin/)

 I am ready to answer on your questions about plugin usage.
 Use [plugin page comments](http://www.shinephp.com/user-role-editor-wordpress-plugin/) for that.

+== Upgrade Notice ==
+= [4.38] 27.11.2017 =
+* Security: XSS vulnerability was fixed at URE's options page.
+Bug was discovered and fixed at tab index value numeric type checking.
+Tab index value is additionally escaped before output also.
+* Security: Deprecated code for debug output to the .log file in case of database query error was removed.
+* Security: Multiple select jQuery plugin (https://github.com/wenzhixin/multiple-select/) was updated to the latest available version 1.2.1, which fixed XSS vulnerability, existed in earlier versions.